01 of 09

 Make a Shell Form for Bivalve (Hinged) Shells

-I made my form from waste green clay, by rolling out a teardrop shape and curving it slightly to one side.
+You can make the form from waste green clay, by rolling out a teardrop shape and curving it slightly to one side.
 The narrow end of the shape should be slightly lower than the area immediately adjacent to it where the form widens.
-The lowest end of the shape should be at the widest end of the... shell.
+The lowest end of the shape should be at the widest end of... the shell.

 When you have your basic shell form shaped as shown.
 Cure it by baking it at the correct temperature in an oven and allow it to cool.Continue to 4 of 9 below.

 The miniature clamshell is shaped by draping a thin "pancake" of the shell colored clay over the narrow end of your shell form after first coating the form with a light dusting of talcum powder or cornstarch to prevent the shell clay from sticking to the form.
 The clay is trimmed to the clamshell shape while on the form, and basic concentric rings centered on the end of the shell can be marked in place with a fine pin or beading needle.
 Depending on the type of clam, there may be... upright lines between the rings or just layers of rings.
 Consult actual photos of shells for the most realistic miniatures.

 Once you have the shell roughly shaped on the form, trim the outer edges and carefully remove the shell shape taking care not to flatten it.
 Use a round ended pin or a ball ended embossing tool to press the narrow edges gently down on either side of the point where the shell would hinge.
 Detail your shell, (see next step) then bake according to your clay directions, placing the shell on a layer of baking soda to prevent it from glazing on the baking surface.